 With competition for talent at an all-time high, you need a high-performing talent acquisition team to consistently attract the people your organization needs to succeed.
 Having the right people in your organization gives you the ability to out-innovate and outperform your competitors.
 But is your talent acquisition strategy positioned to find, attract, and retain the best talent?

-For our new Talent Acquisition 360 research, Cielo identified 16 dimensions of talent acquisition that high-performing organizations consistently exhibit.
+For our 2018 Talent Acquisition 360 research, Cielo identified 16 dimensions of talent acquisition that high-performing organizations consistently exhibit.
 We then asked 1,100 leaders across the globe to rate their effectiveness, priorities, technology, and metrics relative to these dimensions.
 We divided these dimensions into two segments: Strategic and Core.

 Strategic encompasses elements such as business impact and workforce insights.
 These are capabilities that affect business performance as well as high-level talent acquisition outcomes.

 - Innovating to meet the demands of the business

 - Demonstrating agility

 Core includes the operational talent acquisition process elements that support talent acquisition performance.